lyphtec/FluentEmail.Markdown/README.md

 The current date is: @DateTime.Now
 ```

-This will be the rendered output (Message.Body):
+This will be the rendered output (the Message.Body):

 ```html
 <h1>Heading 1</h1>